Minecraft: Variants

-For the tenth anniversary of the game's release, Mojang remade a version of Minecraft Classic in JavaScript and made it available to play online.
-It functions much the same as creative mode, allowing players to build and destroy any and all parts of the world either alone or in a multiplayer server.
-Environmental hazards such as lava do not damage players, and some blocks function differently since their behavior was later changed during development.

-Around 2011, prior to Minecrafts full release, there had been collaboration between Mojang and The Lego Group to make a Lego brick-based Minecraft game to be called Brickcraft.
+Around 2011, prior to Minecraft's full release, Mojang collaborated with The Lego Group to create a Lego brick-based Minecraft game called Brickcraft.
 This would have modified the base Minecraft game to use Lego bricks, which meant adapting the basic 1×1 block to account for larger pieces typically used in Lego sets.
-Persson had worked on the preliminary version of this game, which he had named "Project Rex Kwon Do" based on the joke from Napoleon Dynamite.
-Lego had greenlit the project to go forward, and while Mojang had put two developers on the game for six months, they later opted to cancel the project, as Mojang felt that the Lego Group were too demanding on what they could do, according to Mojang's Daniel Kaplan.
-The Lego Group had considered buying out Mojang to complete the game, but at this point Microsoft made its offer to buy the company for over $2 billion.
-According to the Lego Group's Ronny Scherer, the company was not yet sure of the potential success of Minecraft at this point and backed off from acquisition after Microsoft brought this offer to Mojang.
+Persson worked on an early version called "Project Rex Kwon Do," named after a Napoleon Dynamite joke.
+Although Lego approved the project and Mojang assigned two developers for six months, it was canceled due to the Lego Group's demands, according to Mojang's Daniel Kaplan.
+Lego considered buying Mojang to complete the game, but when Microsoft offered over $2 billion for the company, Lego stepped back, unsure of Minecraft's potential.
+On 26 June 2025, a build of Brickcraft dated 28 June 2012 was published on a community archive website Omniarchive.

 Virtual reality

-Early on, Persson planned to support the Oculus Rift with a port of Minecraft.
-However, after Facebook acquired Oculus in 2013, he abruptly canceled plans noting "Facebook creeps me out."
-A community-made modification known as Minecraft VR was developed in 2016 to provide virtual reality support to Minecraft: Java Edition oriented towards Oculus Rift hardware.
-A fork of the Minecraft VR modification known as Vivecraft ported the mod to OpenVR, and is oriented towards supporting HTC Vive hardware.
-On 15 August 2016, Microsoft launched official Oculus Rift support for Minecraft on Windows 10.
-Upon its release, the Minecraft VR mod was discontinued by its developer due to trademark complaints issued by Microsoft, and Vivecraft was endorsed by the community makers of the Minecraft VR modification due to its Rift support and being superior to the original Minecraft VR mod.
+Initially, Markus Persson planned to support the Oculus Rift with a Minecraft port.
+However, after Facebook acquired Oculus in 2013, he abruptly canceled the plans, stating, "Facebook creeps me out."
+In 2016, a community-made mod, Minecraft VR, added VR support for Java Edition, followed by Vivecraft for HTC Vive.
+Later that year, Microsoft introduced official Oculus Rift support for Windows 10 Edition, leading to the discontinuation of the Minecraft VR mod due to trademark complaints.
+Vivecraft was endorsed by Minecraft VR contributors for its Rift support.
 Also available is a Gear VR version, titled Minecraft: Gear VR Edition.
 Windows Mixed Reality support was added in 2017.
-On 7 September 2020, Mojang Studios announced that the PlayStation 4 version of the game would be getting PlayStation VR support in the same month.
-The only officially supported VR versions of Minecraft are the PlayStation 4 version, Minecraft: Gear VR Edition and Minecraft for Windows 10 for Oculus Rift and Windows Mixed Reality headsets.
+On 7 September 2020, Mojang Studios announced that the PlayStation 4 Bedrock version would receive PlayStation VR support later that month.
+In September 2024, the Minecraft team announced they would no longer support PlayStation VR, which received its final update in March 2025.